Canadian fashion: Regency Era (1810s to 1830s)

-Women’s high fashion took a dramatic shift from the understated fashions of decades prior as extravagant styles became popular, utilizing such elements as poofy sleeves, bell-shaped skirts, elaborate hats, and ribbons.
-Empire dresses had a high-waisted appearance with a fitted bodice, and were flowing and loose fitting at the bottom.
-The following years over the course of this period saw older styles blending into new, such as dresses with “empire” waistlines but with fuller skirts, and also saw the beginnings of gigot-style sleeves as a trend.
-As sleeves expanded during the 1820s, the common style for waistlines also inched lower overtime.
+Women's high fashion took a dramatic shift from the understated fashions of decades prior as extravagant styles became popular, utilizing such elements as poofy sleeves, bell-shaped skirts, elaborate hats, and ribbons.
+Empire dresses from the early part of the century were high-waisted with a fitted bodice, and were flowing and loose fitting at the bottom.
+Preceding years over the course of this period saw older styles blending into new, such as dresses with "empire" waistlines but with fuller skirts, and also saw the beginnings of gigot-style sleeves as a trend.
+As sleeves expanded during the 1820s, the common fashion for waistlines also inched lower overtime.